PySpark SQL Left Outer Join with Example

 Conclusion

-In this PySpark article, you have learned Left Outer Join is used to get all rows from the left dataset regardless of match found on the right dataset when join expression doesn’t match.
+In this PySpark article, you have learned Left Outer Join is used to get all rows from the left dataset regardless of the match found on the right dataset.

 Hope you Like it !!